Resolve last-page insert PAGELATCH_EX contention in SQL Server

 PAGELATCH (latch on a data or index page) is a thread-synchronization mechanism.
-It is used to synchronize short-term physical access to database pages that are located in the Buffer cache.
+It's used to synchronize short-term physical access to database pages that are located in the Buffer cache.

 PAGELATCH differs from a PAGEIOLATCH.
-The latter is used to synchronize physical access to pages when they are read from or written to disk.
+The latter is used to synchronize physical access to pages when they're read from or written to disk.

 Page latches are common in every system because they ensure physical page protection.
 A clustered index orders the data by the leading key column.
-For this reason, when you create the index on a sequential column, this causes all new data inserts to occur on the same page at the end of the index until that page is filled.
+For this reason, when you create the index on a sequential column, all new data inserts occur on the same page at the end of the index until that page is filled.
 However, under high load, the concurrent INSERT operations may cause contention on the last page of the B-tree.
 This contention can occur on clustered and nonclustered indexes.
-This is because the nonclustered index orders the leaf-level pages by the leading key.
+The reason is that nonclustered indexes order the leaf-level pages by the leading key.
 This issue is also known as last-page insert contention.